Sunday, October 11, 2020

 …the angle of incidence equals the angle of reflection is equivalent to the statement that the light goes to the mirror in such a way that it comes back to the point B in the least possible time (Feynman et al., 1963, section 26–3 Fermat’s principle of least time).”

-According to Feynman, Fermat states the principle of least time in about 1650 as “out of all possible paths that it might take to get from one point to another, light takes the path which requires the shortest time.”
-Specifically, in a 1657 letter to Cureau de la Chambre, Fermat states that the law of refraction might be deduced from a minimum principle.
-Currently, the principle can be stated as: a ray of light going from one point to another takes the path that has the shortest optical path length.
-The optical path length (nd) is the distance moved by a light ray in a vacuum that is equivalent to the distance moved (d) by the light ray in a medium of index n in the time taken and the same number of wavelengths.
-In other words, the path of least time corresponds to the path of minimum number of wavelengths (or optical path length).
+According to Feynman, Fermat formulated the principle of least time around 1650 as: that out of all possible paths that it might take to get from one point to another, light takes the path which requires the shortest time.”
+In a 1657 letter to Cureau de la Chambre, Fermat suggested that the law of refraction could be deduced from such a minimum principle.
+The principle can be expressed as: a light ray traveling between two points follows the path of shortest optical path length.
+The optical path length, nd, is the distance in vacuum that light would cover in the same time it traverses a distance d in a medium of refractive index n.
+In other words, the path of least time corresponds to the path with the minimum number of wavelengths.

 2. Law of refraction: